Ex-Ohio speaker’s lawyer questions ‘vibes,’ judge’s fitness - NewsBreak

 CINCINNATI (AP) — One of former Ohio House Speaker Larry Householder’s lawyers questioned the fitness on Tuesday of U.S. District Judge Timothy Black to preside over the Republican’s corruption trial.

 Black said he was fit to preside.
-He had scolded Householder’s team last week for unprofessional and “bush league” behavior, after attorneys made faces and clicked pens during the government’s open statement .Police dog sniffs out fentanyl along Ohio drug route
+He had scolded Householder’s team last week for unprofessional and “bush league” behavior, after attorneys made faces and clicked pens during the government’s open statement.

 Black dismissed a juror on Tuesday who refused to wear a mask, following a juror’s positive coronavirus diagnosis last week and a week’s break to allow the person to isolate and recover.
 A pool of 12 jurors and four alternates were originally chosen.